Slytie/YC_application/README.md

 - Defines a stochastic process model using Pyro for tasks requiring uncertainty quantification and model flexibility.

 ## Extending GP to Include Multi-Modal Distributions
-- Enhances Gaussian Process models to handle complex and heterogeneous data by accommodating multi-modal distributions.
+- Enhances Gaussian Process models to handle complex and heterogeneous data by accommodating multi-modal distributions using an eigenvalue decomposition approach

 ## Bayesian Conditional Neural Processes
 - Combines Bayesian principles with neural processes for tasks requiring adaptation to new data and uncertainty quantification.

+## Quantum coin
+- Simulates a quantum walk on a grid, demonstrating quantum computing concepts like superposition, quantum gates, and environmental interactions.

+- ## Basic Time Evolutionary Operator
+- Focuses on a learnable time evolution oeprator